 The Income Gap Is Larger Than Most Owners Realize

-A well-managed short-term rental on the Connecticut shoreline typically earns 40–80% more annually than the same property rented long-term.
+A well-supported short-term rental on the Connecticut shoreline typically earns 40–80% more annually than the same property rented long-term.
 That gap widens significantly for waterfront, water-view, or beach-access properties where seasonal demand is strong.

 Consider a three-bedroom home in Madison with beach access.
 As an annual rental, it might command $3,000–$3,500 per month, or $36,000–$42,000 per year.
-As a well-managed short-term rental with professional photography, optimized pricing, and consistent booking management, the same property can generate $70,000–$100,000+ in peak years.
+As a well-supported short-term rental with professional photography, optimized pricing, and consistent booking coordination, the same property can generate $70,000–$100,000+ in peak years.

 That income difference can be the difference between a property that covers its costs and one that generates meaningful positive cash flow.